For insurance agents, cold calling annuity leads offers a great opportunity, but it’s not without its challenges.

-For those new annuities folks who could use a hand, here are my five most important tips to the successful sales and marketing of annuities.
+For those new folks who could use a hand, here are 10 marketing and sales tips for annuity leads.

 To start, properly nurturing your leads can make a world of difference.
 A prospect needs to get to know you and to trust you.
-Demonstrate your intentions, your expertise, and your approach consistently in your marketing materials and your interactions, and you’ll get there quicker.
+Demonstrate your intentions, your expertise, and your approach consistently in your marketing materials to “get there quicker.”

 The trick to bridging the gap can be individualized to suit your style, but it comes down to two points: